Work Hours and Overtime Laws in China

 40-Hour Workweek

-China adheres to a 40-hour workweek policy as stipulated in its Labor Law.
+China adheres to a 40-hour workweek policy as stipulated in the Labor Law of the People’s Republic of China (Article 36).

 The standard working schedule is 8 hours per day, spread across 5 working days (Monday to Friday).